 Give Trick or Treaters Space

 Set your house up so that trick or treaters can maintain distance.
 Our front walk is narrow and barely has room for kids to pass each other let alone maintain 6′ of space.
-So we are going to distribute candy from our driveway.
+Last year we distributed candy from our driveway using a candy slide created from a ladder, step stool and a board.
+We got into the spirit using our digital projector to display a Halloween scene on the garage door.
+Sadly it wasn’t easy to see until it got sufficiently dark.

 We are also going to establish an in and an out lane.
 Since we will be on the driveway, we will use chalk and maybe some signs.